 You take “bioethics” with you wherever you go.

 Interested in law?
-There are legal ramifications with genetic profiling, data storage and confidentiality.
+There are legal ramifications with genetic profiling, data storage, and confidentiality.
 Thinking of clinical research?
-Ethical reflection is critical when deciding what kinds of research should be attempted and the best way to do it.
+Ethical reflection is critical when deciding what kinds of research should be attempted, and the best way to do it.
 Want to put your writing and filming skills to use?
-Health and science literacy is increasingly important as the general public struggles to engage in meaningful discussion about advances in medicine and technology.
+Health and science literacy is increasingly important as the general public struggles to engage in meaningful discussions about advances in medicine and technology.
 Looking for a modern application of traditional philosophical thought?
 The questions haven’t changed much, but the way they unfold in a rapidly changing world impacts the answers.
 Fighting for social justice?
-The rights of individual persons require the context of the greater good; decisions about medicine, research and public health deserve a conscientious public forum.
+The rights of individual persons require the context of the greater good; decisions about medicine, research, and public health deserve a conscientious public forum.

 A minor in Bioethics provides you with the critical thinking skills, reflective experience, and moral vocabulary necessary to engage new and emerging questions of ethics in a variety of fields.
 The Bioethics minor is an interdisciplinary subject, open to students in all majors: the Humanities, English, Philosophy, Political Science, Psychology, Sociology, History, Theological Studies, Women’s and Gender Studies, Biochemistry, Biology, Health and Human Sciences, Engineering, and the Pre-Law and Pre-Medical, Pre-Dental Post-Baccalaureate Programs.

 Student Learning Outcomes

 - Understand the main ethical theories in bioethics, together with the wider philosophical and theological grounding of bioethical questions.

 - Appreciate the “complexity” entailed by moral decision-making in bioethics, and the importance of dialogue among different moral positions.